 Zinc is a low-maintenance but expensive, high-end material that doesn’t rust.
 It forms a self-healing patina that obscures scratches and scrapes.
 These gutters can last 80 years or more.

-In addition to material, other factors that affect the cost of your gutter installation include gutter style, gutter size, and even your home’s landscaping and the number of stories on your home.
+In addition to the material and number of linear feet you buy, other factors affect the cost of your gutter installation, such as gutter style, gutter size, and even your home’s landscaping and number of stories.
+We break down each of these cost factors below.

 Gutter Type

 The type of gutter impacts both material and labor costs.
-Less common types carry a higher price tag and typically require specially trained installers.
+Less common gutter types are more expensive and typically require specially trained installers.
+For example, seamless gutters require special machinery to form and install on your home.
+Below, we give a brief overview of the most common gutter types.

 K-style